How to Go Above and Beyond Your Next Event’s Fundraising Goal

 Though effective, the combined registration and fundraising process will only be as successful as you allow it to be.
 Don’t undermine your efforts by having participants complete a long and confusing process to pay for registration and set up their personal fundraising page.
 To successfully incorporate peer-to-peer into your event, make sure the process is as quick and easy as possible.

 Classy’s software, for instance, combines event registration and fundraising into a simple, straightforward process.
 Once a supporter registers for the event, they will automatically have a fundraising page created for them.
 We’ll send them a link to activate their account and they’ll be ready to accept donations.
-Of course, they can edit and customize their page to reflect why the cause is important to them (and it is recommended to do so!)Read all about Classy’s Registration + Fundraising feature
+Of course, they can edit and customize their page to reflect why the cause is important to them.

 2. Clearly Communicate the Process